Zate/cline/cline_docs/taskList.md

    - Implemented UI elements for Generic AIGateway configuration (Configuration URL and API Key inputs)

 3. Updated `src/shared/api.ts`:
-   - 'generic-aigateway' is already added to the `ApiProvider` type
+   - Added `'generic-aigateway'` to the `ApiProvider` type.
-   - `aiGatewayConfigUrl` and `aiGatewayApiKey` are already present in the `ApiHandlerOptions` interface
+   - Included `aiGatewayConfigUrl` and `aiGatewayApiKey` in the `ApiHandlerOptions` interface.

+4. Updated documentation in `README.md` to include information about configuring and using the Generic AIGateway provider.

 ## Remaining Tasks

-1. Modify `webview-ui/src/components/settings/ApiOptions.tsx`:
-   - Update `normalizeApiConfiguration` function to handle the generic AIGateway provider
-   - Implement logic to load and display models from the AIGateway configuration

-2. Update `src/api/index.ts`:
-   - Import the `GenericAIGatewayHandler`
-   - Add logic to create and use the `GenericAIGatewayHandler` when the generic AIGateway provider is selected

-3. Implement error handling and validation:
+1. **Implement error handling and validation:**
-   - Add validation for the AIGateway Configuration URL
+   - Add validation for the AIGateway Configuration URL in the UI.
-   - Implement error handling for configuration loading and API requests
+   - Implement error handling for configuration loading failures.

-4. Update any relevant documentation or README files to include information about the new Generic AIGateway provider

-5. Test the integration:
+   - Handle API request errors and provide user feedback.

+2. **Test the integration:**
-   - Create test cases for the Generic AIGateway provider
+   - Create test cases for the Generic AIGateway provider.
-   - Ensure proper functionality with various configuration scenarios
+   - Verify functionality with various configuration scenarios.
-   - Verify error handling and edge cases
+   - Ensure error handling works as expected.

-6. Refactor and optimize:
+3. **Refactor and optimize:**
-   - Review the implemented code for any potential optimizations
+   - Review the implemented code for potential optimizations.
-   - Ensure consistent coding style and best practices across the new and modified files
+   - Ensure consistent coding style and best practices.

-7. Update the extension's configuration schema:
+4. **Update the extension's configuration schema:**
-   - Add new configuration options for the Generic AIGateway provider in the extension's `package.json` file
+   - Add new configuration options for the Generic AIGateway provider in the extension's `package.json` file.

-8. Implement any necessary migration logic for existing users:
+5. **Implement any necessary migration logic for existing users:**
-   - Consider how to handle the transition for users who may update to the new version with Generic AIGateway support
+   - Consider handling for users updating to the new version with Generic AIGateway support.

-9. Update the CHANGELOG.md file:
+6. **Update the `CHANGELOG.md` file:**
-   - Document the addition of the Generic AIGateway provider and any other relevant changes
+   - Document the addition of the Generic AIGateway provider and any other relevant changes.